-Figure 10.
-Failures in 1st Four Point Bending Test

-Failure mechanisms in 1st four-point bending test are illustrated in Figure 107.
+Failure mechanisms in four-point bending test are illustrated in Fig. 7.
 Delamination is the first failure mode observed and it starts around bottom left & right bead sections where rib-facesheet intersection surfaces are located.
 As load rollers bend the structure further, delamination zones grow and matrix cracks occur on the same area.
-Delamination and matrix cracking failures are observed also at rib-facesheet intersection surface around upper left & right bead section.
+Delamination and matrix cracking failures are also observed at rib-facesheet intersection surface around upper left & right bead section.
 Surfaces around bottom left & right bead sections are totally delaminated by the end of test.
 The same failure pattern is observed also in bottom middle left & right as well as in upper middle left bead section surfaces.

 The damage patterns obtained by FEA is illustrated in Fig. 8 and it is seen that the damaged shape is similar to specimen geometry obtained at the end of four point bending tests.
 Since rib-facesheet intersection surfaces are the main weakness areas of the structure in four point bending test, these areas are investigated further in detail.
 It is seen that major delamination failures occur around upper-middle, upper-right and bottom-right bead sections.
 Although there are also Hashin's matrix and fibre damages around rib-facesheet intersections, tensile matrix damage is the dominant Hashin's failure mode.